Queen Elizabeth 2: Sale and relocation speculation (2010–2012)

-2011–2012 New Year's party aboard QE2

 On 31 December 2011, Queen Elizabeth 2 was the location of a lavish New Year's Eve party in Dubai.
 The black tie event was run by Global Event Management and included over 1,000 guests.
 In early 2011 Global Event Management were offering events aboard QE2 in Dubai for 2012 and 2013.

-July 2012: Hotel announcement
+Cold layup (2012–2018)

 On 2 July 2012 in a coordinated press release, the ship's owner, operator and Port Rashid operator, DP Ports, jointly announced QE2 would re-open as a 300-bed hotel after an 18-month refit.
 The release claims the ship was to be refitted to restore original features, including her 1994–2008 'Heritage Trail' of classic Cunard artefacts.
 The ship was to be berthed alongside a redeveloped Port Rashid cruise terminal which would double as a maritime museum.

-Scrapping in China, QE2 London and QE2 Asia

 On 23 December 2012, it was reported that QE2 had been sold for scrapping in China for £20 million, after a bid to return her to the UK was rejected.
 With monthly berthing and maintenance charges of £650,000, it was reported that a Chinese salvage crew arrived at the vessel on 21 December, to replace a crew of 40 which has been maintaining the vessel since it arrived at Port Rashid.
 However, Cunard dismissed the reports as "pure speculation".
 When the ship was sold in 2007, a clause in the contract which started from her retirement in 2009 stipulated a ten-year "no onward sale" clause, without payment of a full purchase price default penalty.

 The "QE2 London" Plan had included a £20 million bid for QE2 and a further £40 million refurbishment that was supposed to create more than 2,000 jobs in London, with Queen Elizabeth 2 docked near the O2 Arena.
 It had reportedly obtained the support of the then London Mayor Boris Johnson.